paulosabayomi/ThreadsPipe-py/README.md

 #### To refresh long lived access token on the CLI

-Only long lived access token can be refreshed, short lived access token can not be refreshed after it has expired, long lived access token expires after 60 days and you can refresh them after they are at least 24 hours old, so to refresh the long lived token with the ThreadsPipe CLI, this can also be done with the `refresh_token` method, run the commands below:
+Only long lived access token can be refreshed, short lived access token can not be refreshed after it has expired, long lived access token expires after 60 days and you can refresh them after they are at least 24 hours old and have not expired, so to refresh the long lived token with the ThreadsPipe CLI, this can also be done with the `refresh_token` method, run the commands below:

 ```bash
 threadspipepy refresh_token --access_token="your-unexpired-long-lived-access-token" --env_path="./.env" --env_variable="acc_tkn"